 It was quite difficult for the expert panel to gain some idea about the educational budget and resource management.
 There is no clear, identified, earmarked, educational budget.
 The Educational Committee has 1 million CHF to spend on education.
 As far as the expert panel could see, the total budget of the faculty is somewhere around 160 million CHF, with another 120 million CHF as input from the hospital for education and research.
 A substantial fraction of the salary budget is assigned to teaching.
-The clinical dental service is part of the university, not of the hospital, which complicates management as the university is not equipped to run patient services.
+There is a running budget for teaching, which pays for the contribution of private practice of primary care physicians in the education of the students, and for the expenses of health care facilities and hospital settings outside the university hospital that accept students for clinical rotations.

 The standard on sufficient autonomy to direct resources is fulfilled.
 The standards on a dedicated educational budget, and on a transparent financing system for teaching, are partially fulfilled.
-The expert panel recommends that the faculty increase the transparency of the way resources are spent respectively for education and research, and that the dental service in the future could be managed as a department of the university hospital.
+The expert panel recommends that the faculty increase the transparency of the way resources are spent respectively for education and research.